bjhomer/HSImageSidebarView/README.md

 - Be smarter about calculating the image frame when the the aspect fit doesn't fill the whole frame.
 (This mostly applies when trying to position a popover correctly.)
+- Add support for indentation levels
+- Add support for numbering images
+- Add support for multiple selection